PandABlocks/PandABlocks-client/.github/CONTRIBUTING.md

 This project was created using the [Diamond Light Source Copier Template](https://github.com/DiamondLightSource/python-copier-template) for Python projects.

-For more information on common tasks like setting up a developer environment, running the tests, and setting a pre-commit hook, see the template's [How-to guides](https://diamondlightsource.github.io/python-copier-template/1.3.0/how-to.html).
+For more information on common tasks like setting up a developer environment, running the tests, and setting a pre-commit hook, see the template's [How-to guides](https://diamondlightsource.github.io/python-copier-template/2.0.1/how-to.html).

-## Release Checklist

-Before a new release, please go through the following checklist:

-- Choose a new PEP440 compliant release number
-- Add a release note in CHANGELOG.rst
-- Git tag the version with message from CHANGELOG
-- Push to github and the actions will make a release on pypi
-- Push to internal gitlab and do a dls-release.py of the tag